 According to the American Liver Foundation, at least 10 percent of Americans have some form of liver disease.
 Additionally, the American Liver Foundation reports that hepatitis C, non-alcoholic fatty liver disease, and liver cancer are all occurring with greater incidence.

-Hispanic Americans have greater risk due to heavier drinking and higher prevalence of obesity and diabetes, while African-Americans have a higher prevalence of obesity, diabetes and hepatitis B or C.
+Hispanic Americans have a greater risk due to heavier drinking and a higher prevalence of obesity and diabetes, while African-Americans have a higher prevalence of obesity, diabetes, and hepatitis B or C.

 Non-Alcoholic Liver Disease